 The thing is that the services professional firms offer are still incredibly appealing.
-For instance, ADT offers an arm/disarm keypad, door/window sensors, motion sensors, key chains with arm, disarm and panic buttons, security cameras, professional monitoring (meaning ADT employees are on call 24/7 to contact first responders like the police or EMS as needed), smoke detectors, fire alarms and more -- as well as mobile and web apps for remote access to your complete system.
+ADT offers tons of features from an arm-disarm keypad to door and window sensors, security cameras and more.
+Professional monitoring is also automatically included in your monthly fee, meaning ADT employees are on call 24/7 to contact first responders like the police or EMS as needed.

 Yes, it's a comprehensive solution with built-in convenience (thanks to the professional install and monitoring services), but you're going to have to shell out quite a bit of money for it and sacrifice some freedom along the way.

-For instance, ADT and LG recently announced that they are working together on; AT&T Digital Life intends to integrate with and ; back in July and plans to introduce an IFTTT channel -- all unthinkable propositions before the smart home grew in popularity.
+For instance, ADT and LG sell a contract-free security system.
+AT&T Digital Life integrates with and . and plans to introduce an IFTTT channel -- all unthinkable propositions before the smart home grew in popularity.

 This trend is promising, but there aren't any clear shifts happening to the core contract-and-monthly-fees portion of professional security firms.
-So, if you're the sort of person who fancies a bit more freedom -- say you live in an apartment and don't plan to live there long or your lease keeps you from having anything hard-wired -- this sort of system isn't for you.
-But, it is definitely the best bet as far as convenience goes, assuming you're okay with forking over a hefty portion of your paycheck each year and potentially locking yourself in to a multi-year contract.
+If you're the sort of person who fancies a bit more freedom -- say you live in an apartment and don't plan to live there long or your lease keeps you from having anything hard-wired -- this sort of system isn't for you.
+But, it is definitely the best bet as far as convenience goes, assuming you're OK with forking over a hefty portion of your paycheck each year and potentially locking yourself in to a multiyear contract.